rk/uFramework/README.md

 Version 1.0 RC3
 ---------------

 Fixed some significant typos and improved the .htaccess file a *lot*.
+A few new features as well.

+###New Features

+  * Plugins and modules are now supported.
+In your controller use the method, `$this->require_modules('pChart', 'paypal');` to include `application/modules/pChart/module.php` and `application/modules/paypal/module.php`.
+In these files you can include all scripts necessary for the module/plugin to function.

 ###Typos

   * Default route would split parameters in the "glob" section when no glob section was matched.
 Now checked with `isset()`, not `empty()`.
+Also, it would not correctly parse 1-2 arguments.

   * Default route would possibly accept parameters with no specified action.
 Made the regex match against an optional action (with optional parameters) instead.
 Since regular expressions are usually greedy this shouldn't have been an issue, but I'm playing it safe.